Finding Pareto frontier for one-sided matching: Related Literature

-Nguyen and Rothe~\shortcite{nguyen2020approximate} examine the fair division of indivisible goods under additive valuations from a bi-criteria perspective, emphasizing max–min fairness (maximizing the minimum utility, giving focus to egalitarian welfare) and utilitarian efficiency (maximizing total welfare, the sum of all agents’ values).
+Nguyen and Rothe~\cite{nguyen2020approximate} examine the fair division of indivisible goods under additive valuations from a bi-criteria perspective, emphasizing max–min fairness (maximizing the minimum utility, giving focus to egalitarian welfare) and utilitarian efficiency (maximizing total welfare, the sum of all agents’ values).
 They formalize the trade-off between fairness and efficiency using the Pareto frontier and introduce the computation of an $\ epsilon$-Pareto set, which is a polynomial-size set of allocations that approximates the full Pareto frontier within a multiplicative $(1-\epsilon)$ factor for both criteria.

-Complementary algorithmic results show that Pareto efficiency can be combined with relaxed fairness guarantees in pseudo-polynomial time (Pseudo-polynomial time means an algorithm’s running time is polynomial in the numeric value of some input numbers (e.g., a capacity), rather than polynomial in the bit-length of those numbers) under additive valuations.
-Barman et al.~\shortcite{barman2018fef1po} give a pseudo-polynomial-time algorithm that computes allocations satisfying EF1 (envy-free up to one good) and PO, using an integral Fisher-market (agents are buyers with budgets, goods have prices, and each agent demands goods that maximize their value-per-price) construction and welfare-theorem arguments to certify (fractional) Pareto efficiency.
-Freeman et al.~\shortcite{freeman2019equitable} study \emph{equitability} and show that Leximin yields equitability up to any good together with PO.
+Complementary algorithmic results demonstrate that Pareto efficiency can be combined with relaxed fairness guarantees in pseudo-polynomial time under additive valuations.
+Pseudo-polynomial time refers to algorithms whose running time is polynomial in the numeric value of some input numbers, such as a capacity, rather than in the bit-length of those numbers.
+Barman et al.~\cite{barman2018fef1po} give a pseudo-polynomial-time algorithm that computes allocations satisfying EF1 (envy-free up to one good) and PO, using an integral Fisher-market (agents are buyers with budgets, goods have prices, and each agent demands goods that maximize their value-per-price) construction and welfare-theorem arguments to certify (fractional) Pareto efficiency.
+Freeman et al.~\cite{freeman2019equitable} study \emph{equitability} and show that Leximin yields equitability up to any good together with PO.
 They provide a pseudo-polynomial-time algorithm for computing PO allocations that are equitable up to one good (EQ1).
-More recently, Garg and Murhekar~\shortcite{garg2024jair} designed pseudo-polynomial algorithms that achieve EF1+fractional-PO and EQ1+fractional-PO, improving earlier EF1+PO guarantees.
+More recently, Garg and Murhekar~\cite{garg2024jair} designed pseudo-polynomial algorithms that achieve EF1+fractional-PO and EQ1+fractional-PO, improving earlier EF1+PO guarantees.